Donny Lucy: Professional career

 Donny played at the Double-A and Triple-A level in 2007.
 He was promoted to the majors on September 1, when rosters expanded.

 On September 5, 2007, Lucy made his major league debut when he started behind the plate.
 He got his first major league hit, which was a single, off Detroit Tigers pitcher Kenny Rogers.

 Lucy made the White Sox opening day roster for the 2010 season after backup catcher Ramón Castro bruised his heel in a spring training game and was placed on the DL.
 Lucy hit his first home run, a solo shot, on April 15, 2010 off Toronto Blue Jays starting pitcher Dana Eveland.
 It was also his first run batted in.
 On May 3, 2010 Donny was optioned to the White Sox Triple-A team, Charlotte Knights, due to Ramon Castro being activated from the 15-day disabled list.

 On November 5, 2010, Donny was granted free agency.

 During the 2010-2011 offseason, Lucy signed a minor league contract with the White Sox.

 On August 16, 2011, Donny was called back up to the White Sox.

-On December 16, Donny Lucy announced his retirement from Major League Baseball.
+On December 16, Donny Lucy announced his retirement from Major League Baseball being one of 6,500 people to ever hit a homerun in the major leagues.